maxrpark/my-porfolio-blog-website/content/projects/recEqBPgcNAKbu98Q.md

 ## Visit the website

-You can take a look at the website by clicking the next link [vegetarian Blog](https://pet-board.herokuapp.com/).
+You can take a look at the website by clicking the next link [Pet Board](https://pet-board.herokuapp.com/).